-Investing Activities Net cash used in investing activities of approximately \$0.2 million and \$0.3 million during the first quarter of each of Fiscal 2015 and Fiscal 2014, respectively, relates primarily to the acquisition of fixed assets.
+Investing Activities Net cash used in investing activities of \$1.0 million and \$0.6 million during the six months ended September 30, 2014 and 2013, respectively, relates to the acquisition of fixed assets.

-Financing Activities During the first quarter of Fiscal 2015, we generated approximately \$28.2 million in financing activities compared to cash used during the first quarter of Fiscal 2014 of approximately \$1.0 million.
-The funds generated in financing activities during the first quarter of Fiscal 2015 were primarily from the proceeds related to our underwritten public offering described below.
-During the first quarter of Fiscal 2014, the funds used in financing activities were primarily the result of net repayments under the Credit Facility and repayment of notes payable and capital lease obligations.
+Financing Activities During the six months ended September 30, 2014, we generated approximately \$28.5 million in financing activities compared to cash used during the six months ended September 30, 2013 of approximately \$2.1 million.
+The funds generated in financing activities during the six months ended September 30, 2014 were primarily from the proceeds related to our underwritten public offering described below.
+During the six months ended September 30, 2013, the funds used in financing activities were primarily the result of net repayments under the Credit Facility and repayment of notes payable and capital lease obligations.

 Effective May 6, 2014, the Company completed an underwritten public offering in which it sold 18.8 million shares of the Company's common stock at a price of \$1.70 per share less underwriting discounts and commissions.
 The shares were allocated to a single institutional investor.
-The net proceeds to the Company from the sale of the common stock, after deducting fees and other offering expenses, was approximately \$29.8 million.
+The net proceeds to the Company from the sale of the common stock, after deducting fees and other offering expenses, were approximately \$29.8 million.

-Employee stock purchases, net of repurchases of shares of our common stock for employee taxes due on vesting of restricted stock units, resulted in approximately \$0.1 million of net cash used during the first quarter of each of Fiscal 2015 and 2014.
+During the six months ended September 30, 2014, the amount of cash received from the exercise of stock options was approximately \$0.3 million.
+Employee stock purchases, net of repurchases of shares of our common stock for employee taxes due on vesting of restricted stock units, resulted in approximately \$0.2 million of net cash used during the six months ended September 30, 2014, compared to \$0.1 million of net cash used during the six months ended September 30, 2013.

 We maintain two Credit and Security Agreements, as amended (the "Agreements"), with Wells Fargo, which provide the Company with a line of credit of up to \$15.0 million in the aggregate.
 The line of credit can be increased to an amount up to \$20.0 million upon the request of the Company pursuant to the twelfth amendment described below (the "Credit Facility").
 In addition, Wells Fargo has provided the Company with a non-revolving capital expenditure line of credit up to \$0.5 million to acquire additional eligible equipment for use in the Company's business pursuant to the amendment described below.
-As of June 30, 2014 the Company had not requested that the maximum line amount be increased to an aggregate of \$20.0 million pursuant to the Agreements.
+As of September 30, 2014 the Company had not requested that the maximum line amount be increased to an aggregate of \$20.0 million pursuant to the Agreements.
 The amount actually available to us may be less and may vary from time to time depending on, among other factors, the amount of eligible inventory and accounts receivable.
 As security for the payment and performance of the Credit Facility, we granted a security interest in favor of Wells Fargo in substantially all of our assets.
-One of the Agreements will terminate in accordance with its terms on September 30, 2014, and the other one will terminate on September 30, 2017.
-As of June 30, 2014 and March 31, 2014, \$12.0 million and \$13.2 million in borrowings were outstanding, respectively, under the Credit Facility.
+One of the Agreements will terminate in accordance with its terms on September 1, 2017, and the other one will terminate on September 30, 2017.
+As of September 30, 2014 and March 31, 2014, \$12.2 million and \$13.2 million in borrowings were outstanding, respectively, under the Credit Facility.